SharePoint and OneDrive for Business

 To add to the confusion:

 - OneDrive is different than OneDrive for Business.
 OneDrive (personal) is available for FREE to anyone by creating a Microsoft account.
-OneDrive for Business comes with your Office 365 Business license.
+OneDrive for Business comes with your Microsoft 365 (formerly Office 365) Business license.
 In this article, we’ll only cover OneDrive for Business.

-- SharePoint on-premise is different than SharePoint on the Office 365 Cloud Platform, called SharePoint Online.
-In this article, SharePoint refers to the Office 365 SharePoint Online
+- SharePoint on-premise is different than SharePoint on the Microsoft 365 Cloud Platform, called SharePoint Online.
+In this article, SharePoint refers to the Microsoft 365 SharePoint Online

 Both SharePoint and OneDrive are used for file storage and file sharing.
 When you’re prompted to save a Word or Excel document, you’ll see both choices.

-1 TB per organization, plus 10 GB per license purchased
+1 TB per organization, plus 10 GB per license pruchased.

 5 TB per user, which can be increased to 25 TB per user